Sammaye/MongoYii/readme.md

 ## Contributing

-In case you'd like to add some functionality please feel STRONGLY encouraged to provide the corresponding unit tests!
+When adding extensive functionality to MongoYii please try and provide the corresponding unit tests.
+Without the unit tests your functionality, the very same your project most likely relies on, may break in future versions.

 If you are intending to contribute changes to MongoYii I should explain my own position on the existance of the `EMongoCriteria` class.
 I, personally, believe it is not needed.